11eerrrdd11/recommendations-ai/README.md

     - [x] Hide API key from browsers with restricted cloud function
 - [ ] Start AB test
     - [ ] Add feature flags to turn recs on or off for shopify site
+- [ ] Hexxee application requirements
+    - [x] Save clientId, customerId and cartId to my backend using a cloud function
+    - [ ] Log addToCart & removedFromCart from cloud function webhook
+    - [ ] Log purchaseComplete from webhook
+    - [ ] Load tracking code and javascript functions with script tags
+    - [ ] Render recommendations with script tags
 - [ ] Minimum public application requirements
     - [ ] Save clientId and customerId to my backend using script tag
     - [ ] Capture required user events with script tags and webhooks
+    - [ ] Keep track of latest shopping cart json with webhook cloud functions.
+Query object when you need to determine how the cart changed.
     - [ ] Load tracking code and javascript functions with script tags
     - [ ] Render recommendations with script tags